vagombos/CMS_Medicare_Inpatient_Charge_Analysis/README.md

 # Print the predicted value for 2022
 print('Predicted value for 2022:', predicted_value_2022[0])
 ```
-Standard linear regression predicts the Highest Average Total Payment in 2022 to be **$607,944.70**
+Standard linear regression predicts the Highest Average Total Payment in 2022 to be **$522,952.52**

+There is a difference of $10,950.58 between the two model predictions.
+While there are many other predictive models that can also be used, these two methods are simple and straightforward.
+That they don't differ by very much (for exploratory purposes) I might choose to use either model based on whether a conservative or liberal criterion is preferred.
+For example, if we are trying to overestimate (more of a liberal criterion) so that we can anticipate higher costs, the linear regression model might be appropriate.
+If we favor potential underestimation (a conservative criterion), then use the percent-change model that has the lower predicted value.
+Finally, we could split the difference, take the median between the two predicted values (which is **$517,477.23**) to minimize risk of over/underestimation.

 To address what factors may play a role in Discharges and Average Total Amount, it's worth looking at Diagnosis Related Group (DRG_Desc) and Provider (Rndrng_Prvdr_Org_Name).
 Due to the large number of both categories, let's look at the Top and Bottom 5 across all years in a simple summary table, sorted by Average Total Amount.
 Here is the code used:
 ```python